 Until now, the majority of software packages were suitable only for big and medium sized companies, as they demanded a higher installation and maintenance costs.
 Some smaller companies continued to use outdated methods, putting them into clear competitive disadvantage.
 Others were opting for a cheaper and simpler general ERP solutions, that were not suitable for the manufacturers specific needs – there just was not any alternative.

 The good news is this situation is changing.
-To fill this gap, some software development firms, including MRPEasy, have started offering affordable and multifunctional SaaS solutions designed especially for small manufacturer’s needs.
+To fill this gap, some software development firms, including MRPEasy, have started offering affordable and multifunctional SaaS manufacturing production solutions designed especially for small manufacturer’s needs.
 These products respond to the high requirements of manufacturing industry and can easily compete with more established applications by functionality, as well as price.